What Is DMT?

 DMT Dependence And Addiction

-Unlike most Hallucinogens, there is little evidence that DMT causes tolerance or any physical withdrawal symptoms.
+Unlike most hallucinogens, there is little evidence that DMT causes tolerance or any physical withdrawal symptoms.
 For this reason, researchers generally do not believe that DMT is addictive.
 Furthermore, there is no evidence that using DMT on a long-term basis significantly changes or damages a person’s brain.
 However, DMT can cause psychological dependence when a person repeatedly uses it to escape reality.
 Some DMT users even consider the drug to be a source of therapy and take it regularly to feel better.

-When people use DMT in this way, they may eventually feel unable to stop using DMT and other Hallucinogens.
+When people use DMT in this way, they may eventually feel unable to stop using DMT and other hallucinogens.
 The limited studies on the topic of DMT dependence suggest that DMT users can develop cravings for the drug and experience psychological distress when they cannot use it.
 Someone who develops a DMT habit is more likely to suffer its effects on their health.
 Behaviors which indicate DMT dependence include taking higher and more frequent doses of the drug, gathering supplies of it, and spending more money on it.

 DMT And The Law

 DMT has been a Schedule I controlled substance since 1971.
 The United States government considers DMT to have no legitimate medical purpose and imposes heavy fines and imprisonment as punishment for the possession, manufacture, and sale of DMT.
 However, DMT is part of the rituals and traditions of several indigenous South American religions.
 In 2006, the Supreme Court ruled that the federal government cannot prevent the practitioners of religions which consider DMT to be sacred from using the drug as part of their religious expression.
 Nevertheless, DMT remains illegal for the vast majority of Americans.
-Anyone who is using DMT is risking their life and liberty.

 Paid Advertising.
-We receive advertising fees from purchases through the BetterHelp links below.
+We receive advertising fees from purchases through BetterHelp links.

 Online Addiction Counseling